A Woman's Face (1938 film)

 A Woman's Face (En kvinnas ansikte) is a 1938 Swedish drama film directed by Gustaf Molander, based on the play Il était une fois... by Francis de Croisset.
-The cast includes Ingrid Bergman in the lead as a woman criminal with a disfigured face.
+The cast includes Ingrid Bergman in the lead as a female criminal with a disfigured face.

 The film was awarded a Special Recommendation at the 1938 Venice Film Festival for its "overall artistic contribution."
 It was remade in 1941 by Metro-Goldwyn-Mayer with the same title, starring Joan Crawford.